Zamavundla/50_Projects_in_50_Days/Project 1/README.md

 Take breaks — but always return.
 This time, you're not just building interfaces — you're building **consistency, confidence, and character**.

-> **"Here’s to committing daily — not just to GitHub, but to your goals, growth, and grit."**
+> **"Here’s to committing daily — not just to GitHub, but to my goals, my growth, and my grit."**

 ---